 - identify the various physiological groups of bacteria/archaea with their special features, their applications and ways to study them;

-- analyse recent microbial physiology related papers by working on assignments and to compose a concise report group-wise;
+- analyse recent microbial physiology related papers by working on tutorial questionnaires and to compose concise answers;

-- execute various analyses/experiments commonly involved in microbial physiology research and interpret and describe the results concisely in a report
+- execute various analyses/experiments commonly involved in microbial physiology research and interpret and describe the results concisely.

 - attend the lectures;